Alabama inmate serving life sentence for 1982 murder extradited to Boston in another murder case

 “We may not be able to provide every family with the answers that we have found for Ms. Dansereau’s loved ones, but we can let every survivor of homicide know that we remember their loved one and we remain committed to solving their murder,’’ District Attorney Rachel Rollins said at the time.
 “We will continue to work on their behalf.
 And we will not rest.
 There is no statute of limitations on murder.’’

-“Being shuffled around was bad,” Danserau’s sister, Brenda Haslam, told the Globe.
+“Being shuffled around was bad,” Dansereau’s sister, Brenda Haslam, told the Globe.
 “She would run away when she got unhappy with the foster home.
 That’s when kids turn to prostitution.”

 At the time of his arrest for Culpa’s murder, Alabama media outlets referred to Fike as a “22-year-old drifter” who would often hitchhike to Crimson Tide football games.